SarvarKh/ofn-wiki/Releasing.md

     You can read more about it here: https://github.com/openfoodfoundation/openfoodnetwork/releases/tag/[version number]
     ```
 * Nudge the next person to release.
 You can set a reminder in Slack: `/remind @matt-yorkley release in 2 weeks`

+## Testing the release

+Releases require some testing to ensure critical paths of the application keep working.
+Talk to one of the testers available to coordinate this.
+Once the release's draft is finished and she is aware, stage `master` to a server with PayPal and Stripe integrations set up.
+These need to be tested.

+Keep in mind that any merges done to `master` while the release is in draft won't get tested unless we stage again.
+We don't have a specific release branch; we just have `master` and tag release version in it.

 ## Who has the release power :zap: :muscle: